Payment of fees is required by the due date.

 Your student invoice will display the fee liability, fee description and fee payment due date.

-View the How to generate an invoice guide (PDF 741KB) for instructions.
+View How to generate an invoice guide (PDF 716KB) for instructions.

 Logon to USC Central to: